 Notice of Referendum

-A referendum will be held pursuant to Part 11, Division (8) of the shíshálh Nation constitution.
-The shíshálh Nation electors 18 years of age or over, as of May 2, 2020, are asked to respond to the following question:
+A Referendum will be held pursuant to Part 11, Division (8) of the shíshálh Nation Constitution.
+The shíshálh Nation Voters, being those Members of shíshálh Nation who will be 18 years of age or over as of May 2, 2020, are asked to respond to the following question:

-As a shíshálh Nation voter, do you approve of the shíshálh Nation purchasing the SSC property, as described in the information package, from Tsain-Ko Run of River Access GP?
+As a shíshálh Nation Voter, do you approve of the shíshálh Nation purchasing the SSC property, as described in the Information Package, from Tsain-Ko Run of River Access GP?
 Yes ______ No _______

 Advance Poll